A Progressive Moral Philosophy

 professor is too often bedeviled with such sophomoric buzz-offs as “well,

 its good for them” or “who’s to say they’re wrong?”
 At moments like these,

-the professor fully earns his or her salary.5
+the professor who can respond wisely and appropriately fully earns his or her salary.5

 The implications of cultural relativity are truly horrendous.
 By this

 account, there are no “extra-cultural” grounds for judging a cultural norm